 HEAT’s mission is to educate, promote, support, and encourage healthy living for all students.
 HEAT seeks to make students more aware of the consequences of unhealthy behaviors by providing educational life-skills training with the most up-to-date information about healthy life-style choices.

-HEAT members do public health outreach events and workshops about safer sexual behaviors including contraception and STI health, healthy eating choices, body image, sleep, tobacco-use prevention, and mindful media use.
+HEAT members do public health outreach events about sleep, vaping prevention and treatment, tobacco-use prevention, and other wellness issues.
 All events address issues to make the campus community healthier, safer, and more enjoyable.
-HEAT also sponsors events like the Tobacco-Free Hokies T-Shirt Campaign, Wrap that Package Week, and the Body Matters Project.
+HEAT also sponsors events like the Tobacco-Free Hokies, Wipe Away Vape, and Sleep Better booths."

 Here are some things that past HEAT members have said about being in the program: